 Be aware that locating the cemetery where your ancestor is buried can be frustratingly difficult.
 Locals may not speak English, and even if they do, the cemetery name you know and the one they know may be different since cemetery names may change over time, and the same applies to the roads where they are situated.
 Some cemeteries are in military areas and for that reason are inaccessible.

-Bacsa may be able to supply a cemetery location map and/or written directions to find a cemetery.
-Enquiries to Miss Caroline Whitehead, 21 Pentlow Street, London, SW1 5 1LX; email: firstname.lastname@example.org.
+Bacsa may be able to supply a copy of a cemetery location map and/or written directions to find a cemetery.
+Enquiries to Miss Caroline Whitehead, 21 Pentlow Street, London, SW1 5 1LX; email: email@example.com.
+A charge of £3 per copy will be made.
 And try using Google Maps and Google Earth to get a more up-to-date picture of the cemetery’s whereabouts.
 But bear in mind that many places have several cemeteries so sadly even with a map it may be necessary to visit more than one.

 Finding a particular grave within a cemetery can also be difficult.
 The relevant cemetery file in the Bacsa archive may provide further information on it, and if you are very lucky a cemetery map, a copy of the inscription on your ancestor’s headstone, or even a photograph.
 More likely though, you will have to depend on your own perseverance aided by the cemetery chowkidar (watchman), if there is one.